paigeadelethompson/pscr_demo/README.md

+# Shelving this for the forseeable future
+- Nobody cares
+- PHP is an inferior choice for any kind of development nowdays

 # What is PSCR?

 PSCR stands for Prgoressive Solutions Content Renderer; A web development framework written in object oriented PHP.
 Mainly, this framework features my own content creation extension a native object oriented representation of an HTML document for creating web pages from scratch.